 Come and learn with us wherever you are.
 Innovation is everywhere.
-The MIT Innovators@Work is an E-Learning series that features MIT-trained entrepreneurs, innovators and change makers who are solving challenges through social innovation, new venture creation or corporate innovation initiatives.
+MIT Global Innovators is a brand new E-Learning seminar series that features MIT-trained entrepreneurs, innovators and change makers who are solving challenges through new venture creation and corporate innovation initiatives.

 Watch the Sustainability E-seminars Series